christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 - Provide as library
     - Developers can include it to their spring boot apps to quickly develop and provide replicated data services

-### Mising Implementations
+### Further Missing Implementations

-- Exception Handling, Graceful shutdown
+- Exception Handling, Graceful shutdown...

 \pagebreak